technicat/resume/resume.md

-Successor to N-World, used to make Gollum.
+Successor to N-World.
 Fixed some code and visited 3D hardware vendors in Silicon Valley to get test cards and chat about OpenGL.

+> Used to make Gollum in the Lord of the Rings movies.

 *OpenGL, Windows*